msanzdelrio-demo-resources/copilot-dotnet-codeathon/Exercise.md

 Ask Copilot to identify and address potential security breaches in your `GetCapitalInfo` method.
 Ensure that your code is secure, and make any necessary improvements to protect against vulnerabilities.

+## Step 8: Translate to other languages

+Now that you are done 🎉 this may be a great time to also check how much Copilot can help you with learning/migrating code to other languages.
+From Python to Java or any other language, feel free to test out the translating skills of Copilot and try to migrate this application to a different language!

 Enjoy your Copilot-powered .Net demo!